fabin-anthony-kc/Screenshot/README.md

 5. If maven is installed on your computer, the command would run successfully and you would see a message "BUILD SUCCESS".
 6. Once you see this message, change the directory by typing the following command "cd target".
 7. To run the application, type the following command "java -jar screenshot-service-0.0.1-SNAPSHOT.jar".
-8. This would run the project on tomcat port 8081.
+8. The project is configured to run on tomcat port 8081.
 9. Open a browser window and goto the following link "http://localhost:8081/screenshot/swagger-ui.html".
 This is the link for swagger.
 10. Expand the screenshot-controller and click on the GET method link.
 Click on try out button.
 11. Enter the website URL of which you need the screenshot.
 Then click execute button.